cyb3rxp/awesome-soc/detection_engineering.md

 - that are confirmed commonly exploited in the wild;
 - **AND** that are confirmed as valid (unpatched) within your organization.

-My recommendation, still, is to make sure not to spend all you time running after latest 0days, as it is time consuming and not that efficient in the end in terms of working SOC detection capabilities.
+My recommendation, still, is to make sure not to spend all your time running after latest 0days, as it is time consuming and not that efficient in the end in terms of working SOC detection capabilities.

 ## Advanced maturity and needs